-- > Putting the serious allegation to the employee and the facts upon which it is based, and - Advising the employee that you intend to suspend them for a period of the investigation and the reasons why that suspension is necessary, and - ▶ Telling the employee that they are entitled to speak to a legal representative if they wish and giving the employee the opportunity to call their representative. - Inviting the employee to address the question of whether or not they should be suspended and to be heard on any other related matters, and - Considering the employee's views, and - Advising the employee of your decision to suspend (on pay or otherwise as permitted by the employment agreement) and the reasons for that decision, and - Informing the employee that the suspension will be for the shortest period possible, - Informing the employee that they are required to remain contactable during the suspension, that the employee has not been dismissed, and that they should remain available to return to work or for further interviewing, and - Completing the investigation and proceeding to a disciplinary process, or not. - Confirm in a suspension letter: - o The allegation that the employer is investigating - Why they are being suspended (to investigate, security etc) - The suspension clause or policy relied on - o That the employee was given the opportunity to comment on the proposed suspension - Whether the suspension is paid or unpaid - o The requirement to remain contactable - o When the employee will be notified of the disciplinary meeting date - o That no decision has been made regarding the disciplinary issue
+- Putting the serious allegation to the employee and the facts it is based on. - Advising the employee that you intend to suspend them for a period of the investigation, and the reasons why that suspension is necessary. - Telling the employee that they are entitled to speak to a legal representative if they wish, and giving the employee the opportunity to call their representative. - Inviting the employee to address the question of whether or not they should be suspended, and to be heard on any other related matters. - · Considering the employee's views. - Advising the employee of your decision to suspend (on pay or otherwise as permitted by the employment agreement) and the reasons for that decision. - · Informing the employee that the suspension will be for the shortest period possible. - Informing the employee that they are required to remain contactable during the suspension, that the employee has not been dismissed, and that they should remain available to return to work or for further interviewing. - Completing the investigation and proceeding to a disciplinary process, or not. - Confirm in a suspension letter: - The allegation that the employer is investigating - Why they are being suspended (to investigate, security etc)

+- The suspension clause or policy relied on - That the employee was given the opportunity to comment on the proposed suspension - Whether the suspension is paid or unpaid - The requirement to remain contactable - When the employee will be notified of the disciplinary meeting date - That no decision has been made on the disciplinary issue